henryaddison/mlde-data/README.md

 Assumes you have conda (or equivalent like mamba installed).

 1. Clone repo and cd into it
-2. Create conda environment: `conda env create -f environment.lock.yml` (or add dependencies to your own: `conda env install -f environment.txt`)
+2. Create conda environment: `conda env create -f environment.lock.yml` (or add dependencies to your own: `conda install --file=environment.txt`)
 3. Activate the conda environment (if not already done so)
 4. Install package: `pip install -e .`
 5. Configure application behaviour with environment variables.
 See `.env.example` for variables that can be set.